syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

 The following screenshot shows the output when grouping with expand collapse icon in group header.

-Dwnload entire source code from GitHub [here](https://github.com/SyncfusionExamples/Display-group-header-with-expand-collapse-icon-in-xamarin.forms-listview).
+Download entire source code from GitHub [here](https://github.com/SyncfusionExamples/Display-group-header-with-expand-collapse-icon-in-xamarin.forms-listview).

 ![Group header with expand and collapse icon in listview](SfListView_images/SfListView-CollapsedView.png)